 Most businesses are regulated in one way or another.
 The FTC (Federal Trade Commission) for example enforces federal privacy and data protection regulations.
 The Department of Health & Human Services Office for Civil Rights enforces regulations such as HIPAA.

 Both of these institutions have the power to levy heavy fines for not protecting the Personally Identifiable Information of their customers.
 These fines and penalties can be significant and vary depending on individual situations.
-Unless a cyber insurance policy is in place, in which case the situation of regulatory fines could cost a business nothing.

 #8 Fraudulent Transactions

 A quick example of a fraudulent financial transaction is when a bank receives a request to send a wire transfer from a client of $650,000 through email.
 Included in the email is a phone number to verify the wire.
 The bank calls the number and the person on the other end sounds like the customer and confirms the wire.
 The bank sends the wire only to find out that it was a fraudulent request and they are now out $650,000.

 This kind of scam is becoming commonplace and banks are not the only targets in these schemes.
 Criminals are doing their research and finding as much as they can about their potential targets using online social interactions.
 They often hack into their victim’s email accounts and observe the way they communicate with their colleagues.
 They can then duplicate the manner of communicating and trick unsuspecting employees to voluntarily sending transfers.

 Imagine walking into your office one morning and turning on your computer.
 As it boots up a message pops up on the screen explaining that your system has been taken over and important files encrypted.
 You can have the key to the encryption if you will wire a certain amount of Bitcoin to an account number.
 This is a very frustrating and popular method of Cyber Crime.